-Rule 1.02(a) of the Local Rules of the United States District Court for the Middle District of Florida, authorizes a United States magistrate judge in the Middle District to "exercise the maximum authority and perform any duty permitted by the Constitution and other laws of the United States."
-Rule 1.02(b) of the local rules states: "The chief judge must issue and publicize with the local rules an administrative order that delineates the authority and describes the duties of a United States magistrate judge.
+Rule 1.02(a) of the revised Local Rules of the United States District Court for the Middle District of Florida, effective January 1, 2021, authorizes a United States magistrate judge in the Middle District to "exercise the maximum authority and perform any duty permitted by the Constitution and other laws of the United States."
+Rule 1.02(b) of the revised local rules states: "The chief judge must issue and publicize with the local rules an administrative order that delineates the authority and describes the duties of a United States magistrate judge.
 The chief judge can amend the administrative order as needed."
-This amended order replaces the Order entered October 29, 2020 in Case No. 8:20-mc-100-T-23 at Doc.
-3.
+This order, which becomes effective on January 1, 2021, simultaneous with the revised local rules, implements the direction in Rule 1.02 to the chief judge to issue and publicize with the local rules an administrative order that delineates and illustrates the authority and duty of a United States magistrate judge.